 The touch within a Rolfing session is precise and perceptive, ranging from light ‘listening’ through to a deeper manipulation of the tissue to create more space and facilitate flow throughout the structure.
 Alongside this, the work helps extend the perceptual understanding and embodiment of new experiences as the journey progresses.
 This enables us to orient within different contexts, bringing a clear sense of support from the ground with the ability to freely express ourselves.

 Rolfing can be beneficial for anyone looking to improve posture, flexibility, stamina or strength and find a greater spectrum of movement and ease.
-It can be particularly beneficial for chronic issues, with people coming to Rolfing for help with aspects such as:
+It can be particularly beneficial for chronic issues.

 One to three sessions may be enough to bring relief from a particular discomfort.
 However, if you are looking for overall changes to patterns that have been built over time then it is generally advised to undergo a series of 10-15 sessions.
 This gives the time needed to embody a new way of relating to gravity and establishing a more balanced pattern of use.
+There is no need to commit to a specific number of sessions at the start, you can decide as you go along.
 In order for the client to be able to assimilate changes to lasting effect in relation to the ongoing demands placed upon them within daily life, the process allows time and space, generally taking place every 2 – 5 weeks.